grafana/agent/docs/developer/releasing.md

 2. Cherry-pick the fixes from `main` into the release branch.

-3. Follow the same instructions as the ones for a stable release.
+3. Follow the same instructions as the ones for a stable release, starting from step 1.

 Some notes on patch releases:

 - When creating patch releases, there is no need for a release candidate.

-- Changes made to patch releases are not listed in the changelog for the next stable version.
+- Changes made to patch releases are not listed in the CHANGELOG for the next stable version.

 - The tag of the patch release does yet not exist at the time when we update code for the main branch to reference it.